-Fauna: "Prevent cruelty to animals kept in human societies and protect them from suffering" and "protect wild animals from methods of hunting, trapping, and fishing that cause extreme, prolonged, or avoidable suffering" (Principles 15 a-b).
+Fauna: "Prevent cruelty to animals kept in human societies and protect them from suffering" and "protect wild animals from methods of hunting, trapping, and fishing that cause extreme, prolonged, avoidable suffering" (Principles 15 a-b).

-Flora: "Manage the use of renewable resources such as water, soil, forest products, and marine life in ways that do not exceed rates of regeneration and that protect the health of ecosystems" [Principle 5e].
+Flora: "Manage the use of renewable resources such as water, soil, forest products, and marine life in ways that do not exceed rates of regeneration and that health of protect the ecosystems" (Principle 5e).

-Housing and Food: "Guarantee the right to potable water, clean air, food security, uncontaminated soil, shelter, and safe sanitation, allocating the national and international resources required" [Principle 9a].
+Housing and Food: "Guarantee the right to potable water, clean air, food security, uncontaminated soil, shelter, and safe sanitation, allocating the national and international resources required" (Principle 9a).

-Health: "Ensure universal access to health care that fosters reproductive health and responsible reproduction" and "adopt lifestyles that emphasize the quality of life and material sufficiency in a finite world" [Principles 7 e-f].
+Health: "Ensure universal access to health care that fosters reproductive health and responsible reproduction" and "adopt lifestyles that emphasize the quality of life and material sufficiency in a finite world" (Principles 7 e-f).